All Episodes

 So you didn't have to say anything.

-Anything you do say, maybe give it evidence, okay.
+Anything you do say, maybe give it evidence, okay?

-So give us two minutes, we'll just put them a few things out and then we'll um we're gonna start giving them two people.
+We'll just put him a few things out and then we'll start giving them people to try to get a lot of money.

-How much meetings?
+How much mutiny's office?

-How many meetings?
+How many officers?

-And you'll go to the police station now.
+You go to the police station now.

 Okay.